Siege of Chillán

-The siege of Chillán occurred July 27 to August 10, 1813, as patriot forces attempted to dislodge a determined band of royalist defenders.
+The siege of Chillán in Chile occurred from July 27th to August 10th, 1813, as patriot forces attempted to dislodge a determined band of royalist defenders.
 The failure of José Miguel Carrera to take the city would contribute to his removal from office by the junta later in the campaign.

 Background

 The city of Chillán was held by royalist troops under the command of Juan Francisco Sanchez, backed by forces under the command of Ildefonso Elorreaga and the Valdivian troops of Juan Nepomuceno Carvallo.
 Juan Francisco Sanchez had sent a message to Antonio Pareja for reinforcements as José Miguel Carrera began his siege.
 As a result, the governing body at Santiago instructed Carrera to try to take the city before these new royalist forces could arrive.

 The siege

-The patriot forces surrounding Chillán consisted of some of their best soldiers, but the siege was to occur in the midst of winter and in a difficult location.
+The patriot forces surrounding Chillán consisted of some of their best soldiers, but the siege was to take place in the midst of winter and in a difficult location.
 Old Chillán was a city of 4,000 inhabitants, now increased to 9,000 with Sanchez's royalist forces.
 It was located on an easily defensible hill between the rivers Paso Hondo, Maipón and Chillán.

 By the time that Carrera arrived to take command of the siege, Joel Roberts Poinsett and Juan Mackenna had already compiled a plan showing the enemy fortifications and for the location of the artillery.
 Although the patriot troops were equipped with waterproof ponchos, the winter weather was so unpleasant and the patriot supplies so limited that Carrera was concerned about the timing of the campaign.